BingLiang666/CS514-Homework7-BingLiang/README.md

     1) Choose -5- in the Main Menu.
     2) Enter the name of the artist who owns the album that we want to import.
     3) If the artist is in the database, then enter an integer in valid format representing the release year.
+    4) If the album is already in the database or could not be found in the AudioDB, the album will not be imported.

 ## 3. Playlist